Product Guide

 Auto-save behavior

-As you edit block settings, Leenkies continuously updates the canvas preview in real time.
-You will see your changes reflected immediately on the canvas as you type or toggle options.
-However, these changes are held in the editor's local state until you click the Save button at the bottom of the settings panel for each block.
-Saving a block commits the changes to your draft.
-The draft itself is not visible to visitors until you publish.
+As you edit block settings, Leenkies updates the canvas preview in real time.
+However, changes are held in the editor's local state until you click Save at the bottom of the settings panel.
+Saving commits changes to your draft, which isn't visible to visitors until you publish.

-Pro Tip: Use the preview mode frequently as you build your page.
-It is the most reliable way to see exactly what your visitors will experience, including how blocks interact with your theme and how the page looks on different screen sizes.
+Pro Tip: Use preview mode frequently as you build.
+It's the most reliable way to see what visitors will experience, including how blocks interact with your theme on different screen sizes.